5l1v3r1/learning_for_oscp/basics/SNMP/snmp_enumeration.md

 It consists of three major components:
 1. Managed Device: A Managed is a device or a host (technically known as a node) which has the SNMP service enabled.
 These devices could be routers, switches, hubs, bridges, computers etc.
 2. Agent: An agent can be thought of as a piece of software that runs on a managed device.
 Its primary job is to convert the information into SNMP compatible format for the smooth management of the network using SNMP protocol.
-3. Network Management System (NMS): These are the software
+3. Network Management System (NMS): These are the software systems that are used for monitoring of the network devices.

+An agent running on every SNMP device will be providing access to a read a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0ODA3NzgzLDE5NzA4Mzc2MzcsLTEyNT
+eyJoaXN0b3J5IjpbMzEzNjY2NDUwLDE5NzA4Mzc2MzcsLTEyNT
 UwNDE2OF19
 -->